apache/mxnet/docs/tutorials/python/profiler.md

 MXNet executes computation graphs in 'bulk mode' which reduces kernel launch gaps in between symbolic operators for faster execution.
 This could reduce the granularity of the profiler output.
 If you need profiling result of every operator, please set the environment variables `MXNET_EXEC_BULK_EXEC_INFERENCE` and `MXNET_EXEC_BULK_EXEC_TRAIN` to `0` to disable the bulk execution mode.

-When working with Gluon networks, you will get a more granular output if you profile without hybridization.
+When working with networks created using the Gluon API, you will get a more granular profiling outputs if you profile networks that haven't been hybridized.
+Operations can appear fused together in the profiling outputs after hybridization, which can make debugging tricky.

 ### Viewing profiler output